 Harmony Hall Nursing and Rehabilitation Center is a large facility in Kinston, North Carolina.
-This facility was given an overall grade of B, which is a quality grade.
-Based on our ratings, this place ought to meet the needs of most people.
+This facility was given an overall grade of B+, which is a strong grade.
+In fact, we ranked this facility in the top third of all facilities in the nation.
 This place is better in some categories than others, but it did not have any weak links in any of our major categories.
 More information about these categories can be found below.

 Harmony Hall Nursing and Rehabilitation Center